-Adding in 275 pounds of a 19-19-19, a potent fertilizer mixture recipe, would still leave the field roughly 148 pounds shy of the level of potassium that has to be replaced to achieve optimal soil contents.
+Adding in 275 pounds of a 19-19-19 fertilizer mixture recipe would still leave the field roughly 148 pounds shy of the level of potassium that has to be replaced to achieve optimal soil contents.

 This is why soil testing after each harvest and before buying more fertilizer is so necessary.

-Only then would you be able to tell the guys at the agriculture store that you need a 0-0-60 potash mix recipe to get the extra 250 needed to apply an adequate mixture to the soil.
+Only then you’d be able to tell the guys at the agriculture store that you need a 0-0-60 potash mix recipe to get the extra 250 needed to apply an adequate mixture to the soil.

 How to Maximize Growth